KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Methodology

 \subsection{Data Annotation}

 At the base of \textsc{KoWit-24} is the binary annotation of the wordplay presence.
-For the headlines with wordplay, we provide further annotations: 1)~wordplay type (each headline can have up to two types), 2)~\textit{anchors}, i.e. words or phrases that trigger the wordplay, 3)~\textit{anchor reference}, e.g. a similarly sounding word or original phrase the anchor refers to (note that there is no reference in case of homographic puns that are based on polysemous words), 4)~for headlines that are modifications of a collocation, an idiom or refer to a popular entity (such as movie or book titles, catchphrases, etc.), we provide a corresponding link to Wiktionary or Wikipedia, if possible.
+For the headlines with wordplay, we provide further annotations: 1)~wordplay type, 2)~\textit{anchors}, i.e. words or phrases that trigger the wordplay, 3)~\textit{anchor reference}, e.g. a similar-sounding word or original phrase the anchor refers to (note that there is no reference in case of homographic puns that are based on polysemous words), 4)~for headlines that are modifications of a collocation, an idiom or refer to a popular entity (such as movie or book titles, catchphrases, etc.), we provide a corresponding link to Wiktionary or Wikipedia, if possible.

-The annotation was done using Label Studio tool\footnote{\url{https://labelstud.io/}} by three authors of the paper, two of whom are professional linguists and one is a computer scientist; all three have an extensive experience with NLP-related projects.
-An example of the structure of the final dataset is shown in Figure~\ref{fig:structure_visualization} in Appendix~\ref{sec:json}.
+The annotation was done using the Label Studio tool\footnote{\url{https://labelstud.io/}} by three authors of the paper, two of whom are professional linguists and one is a computer scientist; all three are Russian native speakers and have an extensive experience with NLP-related projects.
+Translated annotation guidelines can be found in the repository.

-For the first phase of annotation, we adopted working definitions of wordplay from the studies of~\citet{partington2009linguistic}, \citet{attardo2018universals}, and \citet{laviosa2015wordplay}.
-Besides its \textit{unusuality}, the wordplay should allow for alternative meanings of a text.
-In this aspect our approach differs, for example, from the works of~\citet{monsefi2016wordplay}, \citet{brugman2023humor}, where linguistic devices such as personification, metaphor, metonymy, etc. in news headlines are attributed to wordplay.
-Three annotators labeled the data in parallel, making notes on ambiguous cases that were later discussed.
-We compared the results, discussed discrepancies, and reconciled them in the annotation process.